BiologicalRecordsCentre/rYoutheria/vignettes/using_youtheria.Rmd

 ```

 # Choosing search terms
-When searching Youtheria it is likely that you have a measurement type in mind, such as body mass or diet.
+When searching YouTheria it is likely that you have a measurement type in mind, such as body mass or diet.
 To look up what measurement types are available use the `getMeasurementTypes()` function:

 ```r